-The Book Booth is a weekly feature at The Political Carnival, relating news, notes, and reflections from the world of books and publishing. @SeattleDan, along with his wife, SeattleTammy, are operators of both an on-line bookstore here, as well as a brick and mortar storefront mini-store in Hoquiam, WA at 706 Simpson Ave (Route 101 South).
-Both have been in the book business since shortly after the Creation, or close to 6000 years now.
+The Book Booth is a weekly feature at The Political Carnival, relating news, notes, and reflections from the world of books and publishing.
+It is written by @SeattleDan and SeattleTammy, operators of an on-line bookstore (which you can find here) , who have been in the book business since shortly after the Creation, or close to 6000 years now.

 Indeed, they are rolling out the red carpets Sunday evening in Hollywood as the industry once again celebrates itself with lots of awards and stuff.
 May all the films you are rooting for win the statuette for outstanding work!